 Now, there are numerous theories classifying learning styles with researchers claiming how one is better than another.
 Which system to apply is of less importance than applying it.
 In my experience, most trainers tend to be unaware of this during everyday training.

-I have my own preferred classification of learning styles which I cover during my Train the Trainer: Core Skills course.
+I have my own preferred classification of learning styles which I cover during my online train the trainer course and my instructor-led train the trainer course.
 I find this system quite practical and easy to use in everyday training.
 My students are always amazed by its elegance and simplicity and quite often this becomes the highlight of the whole course.